CyberSocYork/cybersoc.co.uk/README.md

 You should see a single branch listed, called `gatsby`.
 If so, that's good!
 This is the development branch for the project and code should only ever be pushed to or pulled from there.

 ## Node & Yarn
 **Node**
-The CyberSoc website requires Node to run and be developed properly, so head over to [nodejs.org/en](https://nodejs.org/en/) and download the latest LTS (Long Term Support) version for your platform.
+The CyberSoc website requires Node to run and be developed properly, so make sure it is installed.
 You can check that everything has been installed correctly by typing:

 ```bash
 node -v